danbroooks/MarkdownToOpenXML/README.markdown

 #### Alignment ####

 This is something that isn't seen in markdown parsers for the web as placement would normally be dealt with by CSS styles.
-However MD2OXML supports inline alignment statements that begin at the start of a line:
+However MD2OXML supports inline alignment statements that should be placed at the start of a line:

 ```
 >< This centers the text